-I am interested in shining light into dark corners.
+I am interested in shining light into the shadows.

-Sometimes in dark corners you find something you thought lost forever, something smaller than a half a dime…like when I lost my horse charm in a corner in the kitchen, between the cabinet and the plywood under the vinyl tiles.
-I thought it was gone, fallen through the floor, into the invisible tunnel that must exist under my house and continued, where else, to the center of the earth.
-But my husband Robert put on his caving helmet, turned on the headlight, and found my tiny horse, in a space I didn’t know existed.
+Sometimes in shadows you find something you thought lost forever, something smaller than a half a dime…like when I lost my horse charm in a corner in the kitchen, between the cabinet and the plywood under the vinyl tiles.
+I thought the charm was gone, fallen through the floor, into the invisible tunnel that must exist under my house and continued, where else, to the center of the earth.
+But my husband Robert put on his caving helmet, turned on the headlight, and found the tiny horse, in a space I didn’t know existed.

 That horse was from a junk store.
 I was nineteen.
 It cost fifty cents.
 I was born in the year of the horse.
-Fourteen years later, patina of years on myself and on the horse, this half-dime-sized charm bore poetic weight.
+Fourteen years later, patina of years on myself and on the horse, this half-dime-sized charm bore the weight of poetry.
 The horse was lost.
 Then there was the light.
 Then the horse was found.
 It was romantic; Robert was my hero.

 Those vinyl tiles covered a floor I’d had installed after my last Christmas with my ex-husband, after he had moved three thousand miles away…I was able to choose my own floor, black and white tiles, very hard to keep clean, a friend warned me.
 (She was right.)
 The previous floor was squishy under the cat food bowl; I was so absorbed in the break-up, it was awhile before I noticed, but a small leak under the sink had pooled until it saturated the sub floor.
 The floor’s structure and the vinyl sheeting needed to be replaced.
 Like the marriage, but infinitely less heartbreaking.

 (I didn’t know, couldn’t, that thereafter, I would be haunted by flood dreams.)

 Robert shined a light and found the horse, in a place I didn’t know existed.

 I think in metaphors, and stories.
 I think about things like: